14 July 2011 - The legend has been around for centuries and is still heeded by many today - but is there any truth behind it?

 So the rhyme goes for St Swithin's Day on 15 July, which must be the most famous piece of weather folklore we have in the UK.

-The history says St Swithin was a monk who died in 862 AD.
+The history says St Swithin was the Bishop of Winchester who died in 862 AD.
 According to his own request, he was buried in the churchyard of the Old Minster (cathedral) at Winchester in a spot where "the sweet rain from heaven might wet his grave".

 More than a century later he was canonised and his remains were moved inside the cathedral on 15 July.
 It was said that his spirit was so outraged that it rained for the next 40 days.